-IDDS 6.02
+IDDS 7.02

-The organization works with community resources to help the individual and family:
+The organization works with community resources to help the individual and family make necessary physical adaptations to the person's home.

-purchase or gain access to assistive technology, auxiliary aids, and other assistive devices; and

-make necessary physical adaptations to the person's home.

-IDDS 7: Support Services for Family and Caregivers
+IDDS 8: Support Services for Family and Caregivers

-Family and caregiver support services strengthen the family's ability to provide care, prevent unwanted and inappropriate out-of-home placements, and help maintain family unity.
+Family and caregiver support services strengthen the family's ability to provide care, prevent unwanted and inappropriate out-of-home placements, help maintain family unity, and promote family well-being.